 There is a really good book (philosophy) but essentially good for anthropologist trying to understand modernity in Latin American context, that is Bolívar Echeverria: La modernidad de lo Barroco.
 However as it is in Spanish there is a text in English written by one of Bolívar’s friends, Critical Marxism in Mexico by Stefan Gandler.
 This last book will work very well in understanding Latin America.
 Also, Marcello Carmagnani and his The Other West, as well as almost any book of Angel Palerm or Serge Grusinzki.
 There are many others, but Spanish is the main language.
 I hope those can be useful as sometimes it is good to make a text compilation for class rather than a book which comprises some articles.
 I am glad to help colleagues trying to understand the place I am from.

-For an available online syllabus, I am finding useful this Winter 2018: Anthropology of Latin America course by Professor Nancy Postero.
+For an available online syllabus, I found useful this Winter 2018: Anthropology of Latin America course by Professor Nancy Postero.
 Postero is the author of the 2017 The Indigenous State: Race, Politics, and Performance in Plurinational Bolivia.
-Also helpful is the May 2015 Latin America: People, Places, and Power by Professor Nia Parson.
+Also helpful was the May 2015 Latin America: People, Places, and Power by Professor Nia Parson.
 Parson is the author of the 2013 Traumatic States: Gendered Violence, Suffering and Care in Chile.

-From Twitter, Valentina Pellegrino writes: “Alcida Rita Ramos!
+From Twitter, Valentina Pellegrino wrote: “Alcida Rita Ramos!
 Her take on indigenism is impressive, Fernando Coronil and Luis Guillermo Vasco to understand activist anthropology.”
 Alcida Rita Ramos does appear in the Companion to Latin American Anthropology with a chapter titled “Disengaging Anthropology.”
 This blog has collected some tributes to the late Fernando Coronil.
-I will also hope to incorporate work by Luis Guillermo Vasco when we read “Colombia: Citizens and Anthropologists” by Myriam Jimeno in the Companion.
+I tried to incorporate work by Luis Guillermo Vasco when we read “Colombia: Citizens and Anthropologists” by Myriam Jimeno in the Companion.